liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/04-creating-fragment-entry-list-screenlet.markdown

 ![Figure 1: Create a new blank fragment for the entries.](../../../images/android-create-fragment.png)

 This creates the `EntriesFragment` class and its layout file `fragment_entries.xml`.
-Replace the class's contents with the following code:
+Replace the class's contents with this code:

     package com.liferay.docs.liferayguestbook;